Perfect Diet - Perfect Nutrition

 Milk, Dietary Calcium, and Bone Fractures in Women: A 12-Year Prospective Study.

-Although the above reports paint a neutral picture for milk consumption at best, they do not address the truly unhealthy component of milk, lactose, which is milk sugar.
+Although the above reports paint a neutral picture for milk consumption at best, they do not address the truly unhealthy component of milk -- lactose, which is milk sugar.
 Many people are lactose intolerant in that it cannot be digested.
 Other sufferers go undiagnosed.
-Lactose stimulates insulin production for metabolism of the resulting blood glucose rush, and insulin has a book full of unhealthy side effects including diabetes, bowel diseases, cancer and heart disease.
+Lactose stimulates insulin production for metabolism of the resulting blood glucose rush, and insulin has a book full of unhealthy side effects including diabetes, bowel diseases, cancer, and heart disease.

 People think milk is a healthy food that builds strong bones because of the myths, distortions and lies published by the dairy industry.
 The top five nations with the highest consumption of milk have the highest level of osteoporosis, and the bottom five nations with the lowest consumption of milk have the lowest level of osteoporosis.